Youth Stewardship Opportunities

 SCA offers young people the opportunity to get outside and make a difference through service programs, lasting anywhere from 2 weeks to 6 months.
 SCA offers the chance to be apart of something bigger, and a great introduction to conservation work.
 Whether you want to serve in your local community or explore public lands across the country, SCA has an opportunity for you!

-EarthCorps brings together passionate and hardworking young adults from the US and countries around the world, for yearlong leadership training program in Seattle, Washington.
-Our corps members learn leadership skills by working collaboratively, leading community volunteers, and executing technical restoration projects along shorelines, trails and in forests.
-At EarthCorps, we believe in the power of people to tackle the most pressing challenges facing our planet.
+EarthCorps brings together passionate and hardworking young adults from the US and countries around the world, for a yearlong leadership training program in Seattle, Washington.
+Corps members learn leadership skills by working collaboratively, leading community volunteers, and executing technical restoration projects along shorelines, trails and in forests.

 Dirt Corps is a collaborative team of professionals and community partners working together to increase access to green jobs and to foster healthy communities.
 Our work provides skilled landscape consultation, including design/build, with an equally important goal of sharing our trade with others in our region interested in restoration and green infrastructure.